Mouth of the Tunnel Cave

 this and report that they were used as shelter

 by hunting parties of Chacato.
-Due to its

-used by earlier Native Americans, it can
+have been used by earlier Native Americans,

-safely be assumed that these early people
+it can safely be assumed that these early

-tunnel.
+natural tunnel.

 Keep in mind that the cave and natural trails